-NFSA is taking steps to harmonize the food safety regulations and implementation by means of signing protocols with national regulatory bodies.
+NFSA harmonized the food safety regulations and implementation by means of signing protocols with national regulatory bodies.
 To date, NFSA has signed protocols with EOS, CAPQ, the Horticultural Export Improvement Association (HEIA), GOEIC, the Port Said Chamber of Trade and GOVS.
 The protocols specify the means of cooperation and mechanisms that allow each organization to implement its scope of work.
 They also specify the means for licensing and issuing certificates according to the organization's mandate.